Efficient recurrent architectures through activity sparsity and sparse back-propagation through time: Discussion

 \section{Discussion}

-We have introduced EGRU, a new form of a recurrent neural network that is competitive with current deep recurrent models yet can efficiently perform both inference and learning.
-To achieve this, we first formulated the GRU in continuous time and converted it to an event-based form that achieved activity-sparsity naturally.
-Furthermore, the gradient-descent updates on this time-continuous EGRU mirrored the activity sparsity of the inference.
-We then demonstrated a discrete-time simplification of this model that also exhibited event-based activity-sparse inference and learning while being easier to implement with popular ML frameworks such as PyTorch or Tensorflow.
+This work introduces the EGRU, a new form of a recurrent neural network that uses a biologically inspired activity sparsity mechanism.
+The EGRU extends the GRU with an event-generating mechanism using a threshold and uses surrogate gradients to train the model with BPTT, which leads to computationally sparse forward and backward passes.
+We theoretically proved that in the continuous time limit, the model's inference and training scales proportionally to the number of events generated and the number of neurons, but not with the number parameters as in conventional RNN models.

-The EGRU achieved competitive task performance on various real-world tasks such as gesture recognition and language modeling while achieving a sparsity of up to 80\% for the gesture recognition task and 90\% on the language modeling task.
-Scaling up networks for language modeling has shown some of the most promising results in the last few years~\citep{brown_Language_2020,fedus_Switch_2021} Hence our choice of task, albeit on a smaller scale, was to validate the functionality of the model.
+The EGRU achieved competitive task performance on tasks such as gesture recognition, sequential image classification and language modeling while achieving activity sparsity of up to 85\% ($15\%$ of the units active on average).
+Scaling up networks for language modeling has shown some of the most promising results in the last few years~\citep{brown_Language_2020}, hence, our choice of this task, albeit on a smaller scale.
 Considering the need for extensive hyperparameter search \citep{Melis2018} for language modeling, our model achieved promising results while maintaining a high degree of activity-sparsity.
-For example, our EGRU with 1350 hidden units reached perplexities comparable with LSTM and GRU, while maintaining an activity-sparsity of $86~\%$ ($14\%$ of the units active on average).
-The amount of computation used by an EGRU also scales sub-linearly with an increase in the size of the network and number of parameters, making it a scalable alternative to LSTM/GRU based architectures (see Supplement).
+For example, our EGRU with 1350 hidden units reached perplexities better than reported by LSTM and GRU baselines, while maintaining the high level of activity-sparsity.
+To the best of our knowledge, this is the first demonstration of such activity sparsity mechanisms that yields strong benchmark performance compared to baselines.